pscedu/psc-wpdocs/neocortex/reference-compilation-neocortex.md

 We should start by setting some variables for copying the data.
 ```
-[juran@neocortex-login023 ~]$ export CEREBRAS_DIR=/ocean/neocortex/cerebras/
+[joeuser@neocortex-login023 ~]$ export CEREBRAS_DIR=/ocean/neocortex/cerebras/
-[juran@neocortex-login023 ~]$ echo $PROJECT
+[joeuser@neocortex-login023 ~]$ echo $PROJECT
-    /ocean/projects/cis210015p/juran
+    /ocean/projects/cis210015p/joeuser
 ```

-In this case, we are copying the files by using `rsync`, since this command will update the target directory with any changes/updates from the origin path.
-That will not be the case with `cp`, as that command will complain if the target directory already exists.
-Also, if there are no new files under the `$CEREBRAS_DIR/modelzoo` directory, the output will only have "sending incremental file list" and nothing else will be transferred since the updated files would already be in place.
-Additionally, please have in mind that the "modelzoo" folder being copied should belong to the correct group after running the following commands.
+In this case, we are copying the files by using `rsync`.
+The `rsync` command will update the target directory with any changes/updates from the origin path.
+That is not the case with `cp`.
+The `cp` command will complain if the target directory already exists.
+Also, if there are no new files under the `$CEREBRAS_DIR/modelzoo` directory, the output will only have "sending incremental file list" and nothing else will be transferred since the updated files are already in place.
+Additionally, please bear in mind that the "modelzoo" folder being copied should belong to the correct group after running the following commands.
 For this specific case, the modelzoo folder will belong to "cis210015p" and not to "cis210012p".
 ```
-[juran@sdf-1 ~]$ rsync -PaL --chmod u+w $CEREBRAS_DIR/modelzoo $PROJECT/
+[joeuser@sdf-1 ~]$ rsync -PaL --chmod u+w $CEREBRAS_DIR/modelzoo $PROJECT/
     sending incremental file list
     modelzoo/
     modelzoo/LICENSE

     [--- OUTPUT SNIPPED FOR KEEPING THIS EXAMPLE SHORT ---]

-[juran@sdf-1 ~]$ ls $PROJECT/
+[joeuser@sdf-1 ~]$ ls $PROJECT/
     modelzoo
 ```

-Then change into the modelzoo folder of the model we want to evaluate/compile/train:
+Move into the modelzoo folder of the model we want to evaluate/compile/train:
 ```
-[juran@neocortex-login023 ~]$ cd $PROJECT/modelzoo/fc_mnist/tf
+[joeuser@neocortex-login023 ~]$ cd $PROJECT/modelzoo/fc_mnist/tf
 ```

 This command will start a shell using the latest Cerebras container.
 ```
-[juran@neocortex-login023 tf]$ srun --pty --cpus-per-task=28 --kill-on-bad-exit singularity shell --cleanenv --bind /local1/cerebras/data,/local2/cerebras/data,/local3/cerebras/data,/local4/cerebras/data,$PROJECT /local1/cerebras/cbcore_latest.sif
+[joeuser@neocortex-login023 tf]$ srun --pty --cpus-per-task=28 --kill-on-bad-exit singularity shell --cleanenv --bind /local1/cerebras/data,/local2/cerebras/data,/local3/cerebras/data,/local4/cerebras/data,$PROJECT /local1/cerebras/cbcore_latest.sif

 Singularity>
 ```